-LRCC has partnered with the National Student Clearinghouse (NSC) to process official transcripts.
+LRCC has partnered with the National Student Clearinghouse (NSC) to process official transcripts, and there is a \$5 charge to receive one.
 All college obligations must be met, including student loan payments, outstanding tuition, and payment of fines.
-Additionally, any library materials must be turned in before a transcript can be released.
-Transcripts are released in accordance with the Family Education Rights and Privacy Act of 1974 (the Buckley Amendment) and will not be released to a third party, including parents and spouses, without written permission of the student.
-Transcripts can be requested through the Student Information System (SIS), the NSC link on the Registrar's Office webpage, or via transcript request form which is available on the college website.
-There is a five-dollar fee charge for an official transcript, this fee is paid to the NSC upon request or at the college if a paper copy is required.
+Transcripts are released in accordance with the Family Education Rights and Privacy Act of 1974 and will not be released to a third party, including parents and spouses, without written permission of the student.
 Unofficial transcripts can be viewed on the Student Information System (SIS).